Sonobe: Description

-Models made with a Sonobe unit
+Usage

 The table below shows the correlation between three basic characteristics – faces, edges, and vertices – of polygons (composed of Toshie's Jewel sub-units) of varying size and the number of Sonobe units used:

 The model made of three units results in a triangular bipyramid.
 Building a pyramid on each face of a regular tetrahedron, using six units, results in a cube (the central fold of each module lays flat, creating square faces instead of isosceles right triangular faces, and changing the formula for the number of faces, edges, and vertices), or triakis tetrahedron.
 Building a pyramid on each face of a regular octahedron, using twelve Sonobe units, results in a triakis octahedron.
 Building a pyramid on each face of a regular icosahedron requires 30 units, and results in a triakis icosahedron.

 Uniform polyhedra can be adapted to Sonobe modules by replacing non-triangular faces with pyramids having equilateral faces; for example by adding pentagonal pyramids pointing inwards to the faces of a dodecahedron a 90-module ball can be obtained.

+The 270-module ball looks like a very complicated shape, but it is just an icosahedron with each triangular face divided into 9 small triangles.
+Each small triangle is made of 3 sonobe units.

 Arbitrary shapes, beyond symmetrical polyhedra, can also be constructed; a deltahedron with 2N faces and 3N edges requires 3N Sonobe modules.

 A popular class of arbitrary shapes consists of assemblies of equal size cubes in a regular cubic grid, which can be easily derived from the six unit cube by joining multiple ones at faces or edges.

 There are two popular variants of the main assembly style of three modules in triangular pyramids, both using the same flaps and pockets and compatible with it: